isomerpages/singapore-customs-cms/_CWC-licensing-requirements/Licensing Requirements/application-for-licence.md

 -   The chemical falls under the  [list of scheduled chemicals](/files/businesses/Guide_to_NACWC_Lic_-_with_Sch_Chem_List-(2020).pdf)  or fits the definition of a DOC; and
 -   The activity which you intend to engage in is a  [controlled activity](/businesses/chemical-weapons-convention/licensing-requirements)

-## Pre-licence Inspection
+## Pre-licence site visit

-A pre-licence inspection may be conducted at the facility before licence approval.
+A pre-licence site visit may be conducted at the facility before licence approval.

 ## Licence Validity